The charnes--cooper transformation and fractional programs with convex polynomials: Solving Fractional Programs with Convex Polynomials via the CCT Method

-At this point, we would like to mention that, even though Theorem~\ref{Thm4.2} guarantees equality of optimal values, the SOS relaxation problem~\eqref{D} only delivers the optimal value and does not recover an optimal solution for the problem~\eqref{FP} directly.
-In order to extract optimal solutions for the primal problem~\eqref{FP}, we now consider the following Lagrangian dual for the problem~\eqref{D}:
+At this point, we would like to mention that, even though Theorem \ref{Thm4.3} establishes the asymptotic convergence, the optimal value of the problem~\eqref{D_r} only provides a lower bound and does not recover an optimal solution to the problem~\eqref{FP} directly.
+In order to extract optimal solutions to the primal problem~\eqref{FP}, we now consider the following Lagrangian dual of the problem~\eqref{D_r},